 Romulus is a medium-sized city located in the state of Michigan.
 With a population of 23,417 people and ten constituent neighborhoods, Romulus is the 56th largest community in Michigan.

-Romulus is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Romulus is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Romulus who work in office and administrative support (16.70%), sales jobs (7.57%), and food service (7.27%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Romulus is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Romulus is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Romulus who work in office and administrative support (16.43%), sales jobs (7.34%), and food service (7.00%).

 The most common language spoken in Romulus is English.
 Other important languages spoken here include Spanish and Tagalog.